tapiskarev/tapiskarev/README.md

 ### Hello everyone!

-I am a passionate developer with a focus on algorithmic trading systems, quantum trading, and cryptocurrency investments.
-My expertise lies in developing cutting-edge strategies and solutions for the financial markets, combining my knowledge of programming and finance.
+I am a developer with a focus on algorithmic trading systems, quantum trading, and cryptocurrency investments.
+My expertise lies in developing cutting-edge strategies and solutions for the financial markets, combining my knowledge of programming, math and finance.

 I thrive on the challenges of implementing quantitative models and exploring innovative trading approaches.
 With a strong foundation in algorithm development and a keen interest in the evolving landscape of cryptocurrencies, I am dedicated to creating robust and efficient solutions for trading and investment.

-Looking forward to contributing and collaborating with the vibrant GitHub community.
+Looking forward to contributing and collaborating with the vibrant GitHub community!

 <!--
 **tapiskarev/tapiskarev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.